cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 - Identity(): Outputs the identity element of the group (i.e. `I`).
 - RandomScalar(): A member function of `G` that chooses at random a Scalar element in GF(p).
+- RandomNonzeroScalar(): A member function of `G` that chooses at random a non-zero Scalar element in GF(p).
 - SerializeElement(A): A member function of `G` that maps an Element `A` to a unique byte array `buf` of fixed length `Ne`.
 - DeserializeElement(buf): A member function of `G` that attempts to map a